rosshamish/LeagueGraphs/readme.md

 ---

-**The site is still in alpha development.**

-Please give it some slack as it is still in development :)

 If you notice something wrong, some weird formatting or data or wrong values, horrible errors, crashes, seriously anything, please [email me!](mailto:ross@leaguegraphs.com?subject=Bug Report)
 Email: **ross@leaguegraphs.com**